 Linda Kennedy has been telling stories for about 30 years.
 She discovered her love for the craft when she took the course, “The Art of Storytelling” at San Jose State University, and subsequently two additional stories through Dominican College.
 Since then, Linda has collected and told stories at venues such as schools, churches, civic organizations, community radio, festivals, museums, and parks, such as the Governors Mansion State Park in Sacramento and as a storytelling nature docent on the Independence Trail near the Yuba River.
+Recently she was featured at the November Storytelling series at Menlo Park and as a teller at Dangberg Historic Ranch in Minden, Nevada.

 Linda’s repertoire of folk tales, fairy tales, and personal tales will take you to magical places, hilarious adventures, or somewhere deep in your heart, all the while focusing on messages of peace and justice.